schreifels/git-num/README.md

 # Goal

-The goal of this project was to create a lightweight, well-tested Ruby command line utility for referencing files in Git.
+The goal of this project was to create a lightweight, well-tested command line utility for referencing files in Git.
 Unlike other similar projects, git-num supports renamed files, filenames with spaces, and other corner cases.
+Also, it's written in Go (rather than a dynamic language) for optimal performance and ease of installation.

 # Troubleshooting